 - 4. Flip the glider upright on the control bar.
 Try to set the basetube on level ground, and try to avoid rocks.
-Remove the glider bag and all the velcro sail ties.
+Remove the glider bag and all the Velcro sail ties.
 Do not remove the leading edge tip protector bags at this time.
-Before spreading the wings, pull upwards on the wires attached to the front of the root battens, and lift the battens up over and onto the studs on top of the keel.
+Before spreading the wings, pull upwards on the wire attached to the front of the nose batten, and lift the batten up over and onto the stud on top of the keel.
 (This is easiest to do at this point in the set up.) - 5.
 Spread the wings almost all the way and erect the kingpost.
+Attach the reflex bridle ring to the bridle pigtail clip.

 6. Remove the battens from the batten bag, and check each batten for symmetry against the corresponding batten from the other wing.
 Align the battens at the nose, and at about the 60% chord point as shown.
-There should not be any deviation of more than 1/8" from one to the other along the full length of the battens.
+There should not be any deviation of more than 3/8" from one to the other along the full length of the battens.
 Note: If you fly in a dusty or sandy environment, it will help to prolong the life of your batten pockets in your sail if you wipe each batten with a rag before you insert it in the batten pocket.

-7. Wills Wing convention is that black tipped battens go in the right wing and white tipped battens in the left.
-Top surface cambered battens are numbered from the tip inwards, and the shortest cambered batten in a U2 is designated as the "#2" batten (there is no "#1 batten").
+7. Wills Wing convention is that green labeled (or on older gliders, the black tipped) battens go in the right wing and red labeled (or white tipped) battens in the left.
+Top surface cambered battens are numbered from the tip inwards, and the shortest cambered batten in a Sport 2 or Sport 3 is designated as the "#2" batten (there is no "#1 batten").
 Working from the root out, install the three longest cambered top surface battens in each wing of the sail.
 Do not engage the rear tips in the trailing edge at this time.

 Insert the battens carefully, so as to minimize stress and wear on the sail.
-Do not hold the battens by the rear tips, and do not apply significant force to the rear tips during insertion or removal - either the spring type tips of the lever type tips can be broken if the force required for insertion of removal is applied to the tip.
+Do not hold the battens by the rear tips, and do not apply significant force to the rear tips during insertion or removal - the lever type tips can be broken if the force required for insertion of removal is applied to the tip.
 Do not insert or remove the longest top surface battens with the crossbar tensioned and never insert or remove battens with heavy wind pressure on the top of the sail or in any condition which causes the battens to slide with great resistance in the pockets.
-Take care when inserting the longer cambered battens that the front batten tip does not catch the aft edge of the mylar insert through the sail and fold it under.
-This is best avoided by keeping the trailing edge of the sail as low as possible, and lifting on the batten in the area behind the mylar pocket if necessary as you push the batten in.
-If the mylar insert does become folded under when inserting a batten, remove the batten, smooth the mylar down, and re-install the batten.
+Take care when inserting the longer cambered battens that the front batten tip does not catch the aft edge of the Mylar insert through the sail and fold it under.
+This is best avoided by keeping the trailing edge of the sail as low as possible, and lifting on the batten in the area behind the Mylar pocket if necessary as you push the batten in.
+If the Mylar insert does become folded under when inserting a batten, remove the batten, smooth the Mylar down, and reinstall the batten.
 Also take care not to force the rear batten tips into the ground when installing or removing the battens.
 When working with the longest inboard batten it is helpful to lift the rear end of the keel slightly, and also to insert the batten initially upside down, flipping it over after it is inserted about a quarter of the way.

-If you choose not to check your battens for symmetry before each flight, you should, at a minimum check them once every five flights, or at any time that you experience a hard landing or groundhandling mishap.
+If you choose not to check your battens for symmetry before each flight, you should, at a minimum check them once every five flights, or at any time that you experience a hard landing or ground handling mishap.